There are two online training requirements related to Title IX and Sexual Misconduct.

 Do I need to take this training?

 This course contains important information related to Yale’s policies, resources, and ways in which we can each play a role in preventing sexual misconduct.
-All active employees, trainees, and graduate and professional school students must take this training every year.
-Undergraduate students receive a different training from Communication and Consent Educators that covers this information.
+All active employees, trainees, and graduate and professional school students must take this training.

 I am retired/emeritus faculty, do I need to take this training?